 Take, for instance, the dominant idea shaping our post-modern world, that there is no such thing as objective truth.
 It is logic that enables us to see that this bit of wisdom is foolish, that causes us to recognize this claim that there is no truth is a claim of truth, and thus contradicts itself.
 It is logic that helps us to tear down these strongholds of the devil.

 But logic does even more than that.
-It not only sounds the alarm about falsehood, but guides us toward truth.
+Logic not only sounds the alarm about falsehood—it guides us toward truth.
 When we come to the Word of God we come with a host of handicaps.
 Neither Greek nor Hebrew is our native tongue.
 We live in a modern industrial culture, rather than a more primitive agrarian culture.
 We know little to nothing about the land, the customs, the habits of the original audience of God’s Word.
 These are the kind of handicaps that seminary tries to overcome for pastors.
 But the cause of most of our misunderstandings in the Word of God is not ignorance in any of these spheres, but rather our failure to understand the rudimentary rules of logic.
 We jump to conclusions that are unwarranted.
 We fail to conclude truths that necessarily follow from the text.
 We suggest that one text means one thing, and another text means its opposite.
 And in so doing we not only fail to understand what God has revealed, but we make God the source of confusion and dark, rather than clarity and light.

 Without logic we cannot even begin to understand the Word of God.
 The law of non-contradiction states that “A” cannot be A and not A at the same time and in the same relationship.
 So, when Moses begins “In the beginning God¼” cannot also mean, at the same time, “Not in the beginning God¼”, or “In the beginning Darwin created ¼”.